Health Protection (Coronavirus, Restrictions) (England) (No. 3) Regulations 2020: Individual premises

 A local authority could direct the owner or occupier of specific premises to close or restrict access to those premises; or to control the location of persons on the premises.
 No direction could be made in relation to any essential infrastructure, public transport or haulage vehicles.

 Events

 A local authority could issue a direction in connection with a specific event, or in connection with events of a specified description.
 Such a direction could impose prohibitions or restrictions on the owner or occupier of the event premises, on the event organiser, or on any other person involved in holding the event.

 Public outdoor places

-A local authority coulod issue a direction in connection with a specific public outdoor place, or in connection with places of a specified description.
+A local authority could issue a direction in connection with a specific public outdoor place, or in connection with places of a specified description.
 Once such a declaration was made, access restrictions were required to be enforced both by the owner or occupier of the land and by the local authority itself.
 It was a criminal offence for anyone not authorised by the declaration (apart from the owner or occupier) to enter the land without reasonable excuse.